Implement single sign-on from an ASPX webpage or IFRAME

 More information: Walkthrough: Single Sign-on from a Custom Web Page in the Microsoft Dynamics CRM 2011 SDK.

-CRM Online with an Azure-hosted webpage
+Dynamics 365 (online) with an Azure-hosted webpage

 For more information about how to configure a relying party, see the following topic: Secure Azure Web Role ASP.NET Web Application Using Access Control Service v2.0